vsivsi/gridfs-locks/README.md

     });

-    // Add error and timed-out event handlers for lock2
+    // Add error and timed-out event handlers for lock and lock2

   });
 });